 My goal is to earn a small income from investigative reporting for Centre County citizens.
 Eventually, I’d like to be earning about $3,000 per month and then grow the revenue stream enough to employ two additional full-time independent investigative reporters at about that level.

-- Regular Mail/Paper Check: Send check for $60 annual subscription, payable to “KW Investigations LLC” to 156 W. Hamilton Ave., State College PA 16801.
+Research is ongoing, but donations are always welcome by Regular Mail/Paper Check payable to “KW Investigations LLC” to 156 W. Hamilton Ave., State College PA 16801.

 WHAT DOES BAILIWICK NEWS REPORT ON?